-Losing Belly Fat – Fact vs. Fiction
+Losing Belly Fat – Fact Vs. Fiction

-1. You Can Target Weight Loss In a Specific Area With Exercise
+1. You Can Target Weight Loss In A Specific Area With Exercise

 This is totally not true.
-Crunches and other ab exercises WILL help tone your belly.
-And for that reason, you’ll be thankful that you did them once you started losing weight.
-However, the part of the body that is being targeted for exercise won’t determine where your body loses fat first.
+Crunches and other ab exercises will help tone your belly.
+And for that reason, you will be thankful that you did them once you started losing weight.
+However, the part of the body that is being targeted for exercise, would not determine where your body loses fat first.
 So you can conceivably be doing lots of ab work, and notice weight loss in your face.

-2. You Must Specifically Reduce Sugar Consumption To Reduce Belly Fat
+2. You Must Specifically Reduce Sugar Consumption

 Reduce these problem foods to get insulin under control and lessen the fat storage in the belly.
-But don’t get frustrated if this doesn’t happen overnight.
-There will likely be a waiting period between when you reduce sugar and when you start seeing results.
+But do not get frustrated if this does not happen overnight.
+There will likely be a waiting period between when you reduce sugar, and when you start seeing results.
 Once insulin is imbalanced, the body takes time to heal and get back into balance.
-But once it does, you should start seeing results.
+But once it regains the balance, you should start seeing the results.

-4. Taking Pills For Bloating And Water Retention Is a Good Way To Combat a Big Belly
+4. Taking Pills For Bloating And Water Retention Is a Good Way

 Many people feel that water retention or extra gas is a significant contributor to their expanding belly.
 And while this may be the case, alleviating bloat without understanding the root cause of the problem is like putting a band-aid on an exploding dam.
 Because, the very imbalances that are causing inflammation, gas and water retention can also be imbalances that lead to extra weight.

 5. Eating Fat Can Lead To a Direct Increase In Belly Fat

 While eating fried foods is not a good choice, there are many good sources of fat that are very helpful when trying to lose belly fat.
 Examples are coconut, avocado, pumpkin, sesame, chia and hemp seeds, as well as nuts like walnuts, almonds, and cashews.
-Remember how I mentioned that sugar causes the body to produce too much of the fat building hormone insulin?
+Remember how I mentioned that sugar causes the body to produce too much of the fat building hormone – insulin?
 Well, dietary fat has the opposite impact of sugar on insulin.

-6. Substituting Sugar With Artificial Sweeteners Will Help Reduce Belly Fat
+6. Substituting Sugar With Artificial Sweeteners Works

-Here’s the crazy thing.
-They’ve done many studies that show that even though artificial sweeteners don’t have calories, the brain still interprets their sweetness as sugar.
-So when something is eaten that is artificially sweetened, the brain directs the body to secrete insulin in the same exact way as when sugar is eaten.
-So even though you are technically saving calories, the savings are lost because the insulin effect is putting your body in fat storing mode.
+Here is the crazy thing.
+They have done many studies that show that even though artificial sweeteners do not have calories, the brain still interprets their sweetness as sugar.
+So, when something is eaten that is artificially sweetened, the brain directs the body to secrete insulin in the same exact way as when the sugar is eaten.
+Thus, even though you are technically saving calories, the savings are lost because the insulin effect is putting your body in fat storing mode.

-7. Fish Oil Can Be Helpful For Belly Fat Reduction
+7. Fish Oil Helps Reduce Belly Fat

 One study gave subjects either fish oil or safflower oil during trials.
-The group that was given fish oil both lost weight and gained muscle while the safflower group saw no improvements.
-So while I don’t believe that consuming omega-3s on their own will solve your belly problems, eating fish or supplementing with fish oil can be a good addition to your weight loss regimen.
+The group that was given fish oil both lost weight and gained muscle, while the safflower group saw no improvements.
+So, while I do not believe that consuming omega-3s on their own will solve your belly problems, eating fish or supplementing with fish oil can be a good addition to your weight loss regimen.
 Just make sure to choose low-mercury options!